 \section{Abstract}

-We study the Hall effect, AC magnetic susceptibility ($\chiac$), and magnetic force microscopy (MFM) of the uniaxial ferromagnet \crgb~ with a centrosymmetric crystal structure.
-We observe a finite topological Hall effect (THE) within the ordered phase before the magnetization is polarized by applied field.
+We study the Hall effect, AC magnetic susceptibility ($\chiac$), and magnetic force microscopy of the uniaxial ferromagnet \crgb~ with a centrosymmetric crystal structure.
+We observe a finite topological Hall effect (THE) within the ordered phase, before the magnetization is polarized by applied field.
 By comparing the field dependences of the area fraction of the magnetic bubbles, the derivative of $\chiac$, and the THE signal, we deduce that the magnetic bubbles in \crgb~ evolve from the trivial to topological spin texture with field.
-Our findings will be utilized to expand the search for magnetic materials hosting the topological spin textures to ones with uniaxial anisotropy, and open a new possibility to tailor the topological spin texture.
+Our findings enable the expansion of the search for magnetic materials hosting topological spin textures to include uniaxial ferromagnets and open a new possibility to tailor the topological spin texture.\black